 At Riddle & Brantley, our veterans disability lawyers have been helping veterans throughout North Carolina obtain the benefits they deserve for more than 30 years.
 We represent veterans in their claims for VA Disability benefits as well as personal injury claims for active service members.
 Additionally, we have experience with claims involving Cherry Point and Camp Lejeune water contamination.
 In these cases, family members of military personnel and civilian employees may also qualify for benefits.

 When Can I Apply for Veterans Benefits?

 Military personnel increasingly serve longer, both overseas and at home.
 In many cases, a serviceman or woman may serve multiple, consecutive tours under dangerous, difficult and stressful conditions.
 Many returns to civilian life with physical, mental, and emotional injuries and conditions (seen and unseen) that render them unable to resume a normal, income-producing life.
 The Department of Veterans Affairs (VA) recognizes this reality.

-Benefits are available for veterans who are not dishonorably discharged (your discharge can be Honorable or General to qualify) and who have a service-related injury or condition.
+Benefits are available for veterans who are not dishonorably discharged (your discharge can be Honorable or General to qualify) and have a service-related injury or condition.
 This can mean you suffered an injury or developed a physical or mental condition while in service.
 However, you may also be eligible for VA benefits if a previous condition became worse while you served.
 An attorney specializing in veterans disability benefits can help you navigate your options.